Dental Implants 101: The Basics of an Implant

 Missing a Single Tooth:

-The opportunity to extract a decayed tooth, install the implant, and construct a tooth directly onto the implant within one appointment is feasible, as is the process known as “Instant Implants” and “Instant Teeth.”
+The opportunity to extract a decayed tooth, place an implant, and construct a tooth directly onto the implant in a single appointment is feasible, as is the process known as “Instant Implants” and “Instant Teeth.”
 This innovative approach offers the convenience of a faster treatment timeline, allowing patients to leave the dental clinic with a new tooth in place the same day.
-While not suitable for all cases, instant implants can be a viable option for some patients seeking a quick and efficient solution for tooth replacement.
+While not suitable in all cases, instant implants can be a viable option for some patients seeking a quick, efficient solution for tooth replacement.

 Missing Multiple Teeth:

 A fixed implant bridge procedure involves placing two or more dental implants in the jawbone to support a bridge of replacement teeth.
-These implants offer stability and help stimulate the surrounding bone, which can prevent bone loss that often occurs after tooth loss.
+These implants provide stability and help stimulate the surrounding bone, which can help prevent the bone loss that often occurs after tooth loss.
 By integrating with the jawbone through osseointegration, the dental implants act as artificial tooth roots, providing a solid foundation for the bridge.

-Once the implants have fully fused with the bone, custom-made crowns are created to attach to them.
-These crowns are carefully crafted to match the color, shape, and size of the patient’s natural teeth, ensuring a seamless and natural-looking smile.
+Once the implants have fully fused with the bone, custom-made crowns will attach to them.
+These custom-made crowns will match the color, shape, and size of the patient’s natural teeth, ensuring a seamless and natural-looking smile.
 The central crown of the bridge is positioned over the gums to fill in the gap left by the missing teeth, restoring both function and aesthetics.

 Implant-supported bridges offer numerous advantages over traditional removable bridges, such as improved stability, longevity, and oral health benefits.
 With proper care and maintenance, these bridges can provide a lasting solution for multiple missing teeth, allowing patients to eat, speak, and smile confidently.